ejmastnak/portfolio/src/tmg/chattmg/index.md

 }
 ```

-## Routes
+## Backend routes

-I use three routes for the
+I use three routes for the chatbot:

 - `/chat`: a GET route that returns an Inertia-rendered Vue page `resources/js/Pages/Chat.vue` with the chatbot interface: